+Hollande also promised to fight financial speculation and "open a new path" in Europe.
+Unlike Sarkozy and Merkel, he intends to fight against harsh austerity measures with a thinking that spending your way out of a crisis is the road to survival.
+It seems he knows nothing of Gordon Brown's disasterous journey down that route.
 "To overcome the crisis that is hitting it, Europe needs plans.
 It needs solidarity.
 It needs growth.
 To our partners, I will propose a new pact that will tie the necessary reduction of public debt with the indispensable stimulus of the economy," he said.
 Hollande also pledged to bring "dignity and simplicity" to the presidential role.
 This was possibly viewed as a direct side swipe in the direction of France's former president, Nicolas Sarkozy who seemed to err on the side of elitism.

 With France's economy at a merky standstill, most French people are looking towards this presidential change-over as a chance for a 'new start.'
 A fresh perspective is required.
 One also hopes, that the principle of, 'The Devil that you Know' versus, 'Out of the Frying Pan and into the Fire' will be far removed thoughts once the new guy settles in to his new role and the concept of a real 'Clouseau' in charge, will never be brought up again.